stefanrieken/parsta/README.md

 equivalents where possible.

-As with the interpreter, variables are dynamically created and resolved through some very simple C callbacks, presently without support for lexical scoping.
+As with the interpreter, variables are dynamically created and resolved through some very simple C callbacks, with support for lexical scoping.

 The currently maintained backends are:
 - Linux x86-64 (gcc)